Forced sterilization in Peru: Elaboration of Plan Verde

-In the 1980s, the Peruvian Armed Forces grew increasingly frustrated with President Alan García's inability to address the country's political crises, including the civil war.
+In the 1980s, the Peruvian Armed Forces grew increasingly frustrated with President Alan García's inability to address the country's political crises, including the armed conflict.
 In response, the military began drafting a plan to overthrow his government and implement a neoliberal economic system under an authoritarian regime.
 The military saw overpopulation of ethnic Others as a possible cause of social problems, as in neo-Malthusian theory, and shaped this thought into Plan Verde.

 Business elites, who maintained close relations with military planners, supported this agenda, providing economic ideas that aligned with the military's goals.
 One key aspect of this plan, detailed in a volume titled Driving Peru into the 21st Century (Impulsar al Perú al siglo XXI), involved a population control strategy aimed at impoverished citizens.
 According to extracts from Plan Verde, the authors expressed concern over what they termed "epidemic" demographic trends.
 They argued that the growing population would strain resources such as food, education, and housing by increasing demand by approximately 500,000 people each year.

 The plan advocated halting demographic growth through the "widespread use of sterilization" among groups described as "culturally backward" and "economically impoverished".
 It proposed making tubal ligation the standard procedure at health centers, urging compulsory methods "on an experimental basis" and calling for discrimination against "surplus population", which were deemed detrimental to Peru's progress.
 Peruvian analyst Fernando Rospigliosi likened these ideas to those of the Nazis, noting the extreme language used in the plan, including references to the "total extermination" of certain populations due to their perceived incorrigibility and lack of resources.

 Recognizing the growing influence of Vladimiro Montesinos – Fujimori's advisor and future head of the National Intelligence Service (SIN) – senior military commanders transferred the Plan Verde to him.
 Rospigliosi suggested that an agreement was reached between Fujimori, his intelligence chief Montesinos, and key military officers involved in Plan Verde prior to Fujimori's inauguration.
 As a result, many of the policies outlined in Plan Verde were later adopted during Fujimori's administration.